Supplement to 17th and 18th Century Theories of Emotions

 Just as the passions exhibit and produce dependence on the body, so too do they exhibit and produce social relations and interdependence on others.
 For the train of the passions does not stop at the limits of an individual body, but is communicated between individuals.
 A passion in one individual will produce facial expressions and other sensible bodily effects – bearing, changes of color, words, cries, and the like.
 Perceiving these outer symptoms of the passions powerfully affects the imagination of other humans (and animals), and thence rouses their passions.
 The communication of passions across populations is a crucial bit of glue holding civil society together.
 But it can also threaten social order.

-Although now somewhat overshadowed by other seventeenth-century continental philosophers, Malebranche's influence on early modern thought was enormous.
-This is particularly the case in British philosophy, which saw an important group of English Malebrancheans arise in the late seventeenth century (Norris, 1688), while the British Empiricists used him as their favorite examplar of a “rationalist. ” Nowhere is the extent of Malebranche's influence more obvious than in his treatment of the passions: not only did his general proto-associationist and imagination-based psychology and its extension to the social communication of affects shape the thought of several generations of eighteenth century British philosophers, but his particular accounts of the passion of love, and even of why we take pleasure in tragic drama were adopted almost wholesale by several authors (Norris and Astell, 1695, and cf. Masham, 1696).
-Some similar views can also be found in such contemporaries as Spinoza and Pascal.
-But Malebranche seems one of the main conduits through which these thoughts were received by British philosophers, making him a force to be reckoned with in understanding the origins of 18th century British empiricist psychology and moral philosophy.
+Although now somewhat overshadowed by other seventeenth-century continental philosophers, Malebranche’s influence on early modern thought was enormous.
+This is particularly the case in British philosophy, which saw an important group of English Malebrancheans arise in the late seventeenth century, most notably John Norris (see Norris, 1688), while the British Empiricists used him as their favorite exemplar of a “rationalist.”
+Nowhere is the extent of Malebranche’s influence more obvious than in his treatment of the passions: not only did his general proto-associationist and imagination-based psychology and its extension to the social communication of affects shape the thought of several generations of eighteenth century British philosophers, but his particular accounts of the passion of love, and even of why we take pleasure in tragic drama were adopted almost wholesale by several authors (Norris and Astell, 1695, and cf. Masham, 1696), with Norris giving a throughly hedonist interpretation to Malebranche’s account of pleasure.
+Similar associationist views can also be found in such contemporaries as Spinoza and Pascal.
+But Malebranche seems the main conduit through which these thoughts were received by British philosophers, making him a force to be reckoned with in understanding the origins of 18th century British empiricist psychology and moral philosophy.
+Hutcheson explicitly identifies Malebranche as the source for the distinction between violent passions and calm affections, and although neither Hume, nor Smith are so overt, their notions of sympathy and affective dynamics are clearly indebted to Malebranche.